werf/werf/docs/pages/not_used/directives.md

 * image type and name, set with `dimg`, or `artifact` directive;
 * base image, set with `from`, `fromDimg`, or `fromDimgArtifact` directive.sss

-A single dappfile can build multiple images.
+A single config can build multiple images.
 For more details on this topic, see [Building Multiple Images](#building-multiple-images).

 ### `dimg`